redboer/craft-starfield/README.md

 # Starfield Plugin for Craft CMS

-This plugin adds a new "Starfield" field type to Craft, which offers a simple star rating entry.
+This plugin adds a new “Starfield” field type to Craft, which offers a simple star rating entry.

 ## Starfield Features

-* Choose between single star, three star, five star of ten star ratings
+* Choose between single, three, five or ten-star ratings
 * Can be viewed in control panel entry tables
 * Entries can be sorted on star rating

 ## Requirements

-This plugin requires Craft CMS 5.0 or later, and PHP 8.2 or later.
+This plugin requires Craft CMS 5.0 or later.

 ## Installation